Where can I buy Towns of Two Halves?

 Will you update Towns of Two Halves?

-On the website, yes, at the end of each season, as new clubs come into League 2.
+On the website, yes, at the end of each season.
+For example, in the week beginning 13 May 2019 Leyton and Salford replaced Yeovil (though not Nottingham, out of respect to Forest rather than to County).
 But also during the season, if I find that an existing entry needs updating.
 And, as above, I have published pieces here about Cambridge, Fleetwood, Luton, Norwich, Preston and others in a more informative, less biographical format.